mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 #### 3.7 Troubleshooting
 - Error logs are recorded in CloudWatch, you can log into AWS CloudWatch and check for greengrass errors
-- Lambda user error logs on device are located at /greengrass/ggc/var/log/user and then your region, account number, then you will see log file named after your lambda e.g. inference-lambda-webinar.log
+- Lambda user error logs on device are located at /greengrass/ggc/var/log/user and then your region, account number, then you will see log file named after your lambda e.g. inference-lambda.log
 - Greengrass system logs are on device at /greengrass/ggc/var/system.
 There are many logs, runtime log is imp
 - if you get any error related to camera buffer then please run command "sudo systemctl restart nvargus-daemon" to restart related process.
 - to start and stop greengrass,  cd to /greengrass/ggc/core and then ./greengrassd start to start and ./greengrassd to stop